I talk a lot about the importance of situational awareness in almost everything you do.

-But I never really considered what to do if there wasn’t time for all that, until I had too.
+But I never really considered what I’d do if I didn’t have time for all that, until I had to!

 Some wise person once said:

 You don’t need to start with a good plan.
 Just start with any plan, then slam that plan into reality until reality hands you a better plan.